-Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
+Might related proposals from other service areas (or other changes) worsen or mitigate impact your proposal?
 Please explain these impacts.
-10. Cumulative impacts Low income families and individuals will be impacted by government proposals for welfare reform (if they are enacted) which may reduce their income.
+10. Cumulative impacts Low income families and individuals will be impacted by government proposals for welfare reform ( if they are enacted ) which may reduce their income.
 As mitigation other government proposals may improve access to sustainable or more higher paid work, and further proposals may part or wholly offset any income loss through adjustments in income tax liability.
+The local housing market is a significant pressure on those on low incomes and affordability is a significant local issue.
 The local housing market is a significant pressure on those on low incomes and affordability is a significant local issue.

 1. Service Area Finance & Resources - Property & Design 2.
 Proposal No. 43 3.
 Head of Service Angela Dymott What is the proposal?
-4. Budget Proposal What is the proposal?
 Workstyles: Workstyles Programme Management Savings proposed of £330,000 for 2016-17 against a current net budget of £3,972,000 - a reduction of 18%.
-The key saving opportunities on this budget include: 1.
-Completion of phase 3 of our Workstyles Modernisation programme.
-2. Modernisation of the council's internal postal service through the introduction of e-post services.
+The key saving opportunities on this budget include: 4.
+Budget Proposal Completion of phase 3 of our Workstyles Modernisation programme.
+Modernisation of the council's internal postal service through the introduction of e-post services.
 Cancellation of the out-sourced 'The Bikes the Business' courier services contract.
-3. Introduction of a concierge service to amalgamate the reception and security staff roles at main civic offices.
-4. Re-tendering of our corporate waste and recycling contract to benefit further from economies of scale.
-5. Reducing the reactive maintenance budget to ensure that only priority repairs to address health & safety issues and avoiding further deterioration in our buildings are undertaken.
-Reduction in our term maintenance budgets (testing & servicing of electrical/mechanical assets and water hygiene) through re-procurement and contract management.
+Introduction of a concierge service to amalgamate the reception and security staff roles at main civic offices.
+Re-tendering of our corporate waste and recycling contract to benefit further from economies of scale.
+Reducing the reactive maintenance budget to ensure that only priority repairs to address health &amp; safety issues and avoiding further deterioration in our buildings are undertaken.
+Reduction in our term maintenance budgets (testing &amp; servicing of electrical/mechanical assets and water hygiene) through re-procurement and contract management.
 Reduction in our planned maintenance budgets by prioritising expenditure as set out in our Building Maintenance Strategy.
-6. An increase in fee income for our traded services including building surveying, architectural & energy & water management services through increased commissions and an extension of the services offered.
-7. Increased rental income from our commercial property portfolios.
+An increase in fee income for our traded services including building surveying, architectural &amp; energy &amp; water management services through increased commissions and an extension of the services offered.
+Increased rental income from our commercial property portfolios.
 5. Summary of impacts Highlight the most significant disproportionate impacts on groups